jonaro00/AutoTrader/README.md

 #### 4. [Optional] Configure wireless adb

-*Optionally, you can let adb communicate over Wifi instead of the USB cable.
-This requires that the computer and phone is connected to the same local network.*
+*Optionally, you can let adb communicate over Wifi instead of the USB cable. **This requires that the computer and phone is connected to the same local network.***

 While connected with cable, use `adb tcpip 5555` to enable adb over Wifi on the phone.
 After this, the phone can be unplugged.

-Check your phone's IP address in **Settings > About phone > Status > IP address**.
+Check your phone's IP address in **Settings > About phone > Status**.
 It usually starts with `192.168`.

 Use `adb connect <ipaddress>` and press *Allow* on the prompt.